Why we did the survey

 We decided the best way to make a survey that works for everyone was to create two versions - with one for young people with special educational needs (SEN), to allow us to really focus on accessibility.

-Our YC Hertfordshire colleagues with expertise in SEN and accessibility, contributed to the development of our SEN survey.
+Our YCH colleagues with expertise in SEN and accessibility, contributed to the development of our SEN survey.
 To make it as easy as possible for schools and SEN students to complete the survey, we also offered youth workers and personal advisors to go into classrooms to help students complete it.

 What we'd like to learn: